AOSC-Archive/ciel/CONTRIBUTING.md

 A plugin could be a shell script, a python script, a binary...

-Use `./format.sh` to format your code BEFORE committing, I'll suggest you to make a symbol link at `/.git/hook/pre_commit` to `format.sh`.
+Use `./format.sh` to format your code BEFORE committing, I would suggest you to make a symbol link at `/.git/hook/pre_commit` to `format.sh`.

 ## Coding Style